r58Playz/terraos/README.md

 ## FAQ
 ### What works on the default rootfs?
-`make_rootfs.sh` copies firmware and modules from the RMA shim and ALSA kernel module configurations from the recovery image, so most if not all features should work out of the box.
+`create_rootfs.sh` copies firmware and modules from the RMA shim and ALSA kernel module configurations from the recovery image, so most if not all features should work out of the box.
 If features do not work, see [here](#crowdsourced-list-of-compatibility).
 - Systemd
 - Graphics
 - 3D Acceleration